“There is nothing so useless as doing efficiently that which should not be done at all.” — Peter Drucker

-It is a tricky balance to set goals that are ambitious enough to motivate and inspire everyone without having the goals be outrageously unrealistic.
-The concept of Objectives and Key Results (OKRs), used by companies like Google and Amazon, provides valuable guidance for goal setting.
+Setting goals that are ambitious enough to motivate and inspire without being unrealistic is tricky.
+The concept of Objectives and Key Results (OKRs), adopted by companies like Google and Amazon, provides valuable goal-setting guidance.

-Being able to track progress on goals boosts transparency and accountability across the organization.
-On top of that, the added transparency and interdependencies of goals can further push for breaking down the invisible organizational silos and instigating collaborative work.
+On top of that, the added transparency and goal interdependency can further break down invisible organizational silos and instigate collaborative work.

-Goals should become a critical component of the people management cycle by including them in the performance and 360 reviews, one-on-one meetings, and the continuous feedback that individuals receive.
+Goals should become a critical component of the people management cycle.
+This should be done by including them in performance and 360 reviews, one-on-one meetings, and continuous feedback.

-There’s a smarter way to build alignment, engagement and transparency by setting up cascading goals within the Leapsome platform
+There’s a smarter way to build alignment, engagement, and transparency: set up cascading goals within the Leapsome platform

-The Leapsome platform helps to build alignment, engagement and transparency across the organisation by providing the necessary tools to track, collaborate and align on company, team and individual goals.
+The Leapsome platform helps build alignment, engagement, and transparency across organizations by providing the necessary tools to track, collaborate, and align individual-, team-, and company-level goals.

-Understand how each goal is connected across the entire organization with the Goal Tree feature
+Understand how each goal is connected across your organization with the Goal Tree feature

 Own, track, and monitor goals with the automated Goal Dashboards

-The automated goal dashboards help you to get a feel for transparency and accountability across the organisation, motivating employees and managers to truly own their goals.
-Being able to easily track and monitor progress on goals empowers individuals and teams to stay focused and take optimum actions to reach their goals.
+The automated goal dashboards help you get a feel for transparency and accountability across the organization, motivating employees and managers to own their goals.
+Being able to easily track and monitor progress empowers individuals and teams to stay focused and take the best actions to reach their objectives.

-As the goal dashboards and the goal tree shows the goals of all other teams and departments, it further boosts collaboration and inspires inter-team and inter-departmental communication.
+As goal dashboards and trees display the goals of each team and department, they boost collaboration and inspire inter-team and inter-departmental communication.

-Motivate and engage individuals and teams by engaging with continuous feedback and status updates
+Motivate and engage individuals and teams with continuous feedback and status updates

-Build engagement and keep everyone on the same page by commenting with status updates or remarks under goals as you go - you can even ask for collaborators' input to avoid getting stuck!
+Build engagement and keep everyone on the same page by sharing status updates or notes on goals as you go.
+You can even ask for input to avoid getting stuck!

-The Leapsome platform goes one step further by connecting all of the relevant tools, such as One-on-One Meetings, Performance Reviews, and Continuous Feedback, to build a continuous cycle of performance management and personalized learning that boosts engagement at work and the success of your company.
+The Leapsome platform comprises and connects all relevant tools for goal-setting and tracking — such as One-on-One Meetings, Performance Reviews, and Continuous Feedback.
+This allows our clients to build continuous cycles of performance management and personalized learning that boost engagement and success.

-With Leapsome, you can seamlessly integrate Goals as part of your everyday life at work, so that you focus on what matters the most.
+With Leapsome, you can seamlessly integrate goals as part of everyday life and focus on what matters the most.

-Let us show you how you can easily set up cascading goals on the Leapsome platform by Requesting a free demo.
+— Let us show you how you can easily set up cascading goals on the Leapsome platform: click here to request a free demo.